anaconda/anaconda-project/docs/source/tutorial.rst

 Add required packages
 =====================

-In the next steps, we'll need to use some packages that aren't in our ``iris/envs/default`` environment yet: Bokeh and Pandas.
+In the next steps, we'll need to use some packages that aren't in our ``iris/envs/default`` environment yet: Bokeh and pandas.

 In your ``iris`` directory, type::